zaynedoc/CGS3763_PA02/README.md

 - The program will look for max.txt in the following locations (in order) when no path is provided:
   1. ./max.txt
   2. max.txt
-  3. ./PA2/max.txt
+  3. ./src/max.txt
-  4. PA2/max.txt
+  4. src/max.txt
 - Or provide an explicit path as a 5th command-line argument.

 ## Compile & Run
-Open a terminal in the repository (or the PA2 directory) and compile:
+Open a terminal in the repository (or the src directory) and compile:
 ```
-cd PA2
+cd src
 javac Banker.java Main.java
 ```